700 Children's® – A Blog by Pediatric Experts

 Image of a girl drinking water

-It is a fact that your child’s life and safety are at risk under general anesthesia.
-If a child vomits and food content goes into their lungs while going to sleep or waking up during anesthesia, they can get pneumonia - or worse.
+No matter what the surgery is for, there are risks with your child going under general anesthesia.
+If a child vomits and food content goes into their lungs (aspiration) while going to sleep or waking up during anesthesia, they can get pneumonia – or worse.
 For a scheduled, elective procedure, no one wants to increase the risk for your child.
-The majority of the time, nothing happens, but it’s important to be vigilant about eating and drinking instructions.
+Most of the time nothing happens, but it’s important to be attentive when it comes to eating and drinking instructions.

 Why Can’t My Child Eat Eight Hours Before Their Procedure?

-Your child is cranky and irritable, why can’t you just feed them a little piece of candy or apple right before their procedure?
-Who will know?
-This is just an old wives tale told by the doctors and nurses.
-No one has problems because they eat or drink.
+It can be tempting, if your child is cranky and irritable, to just feed them a little piece of candy or fruit right before their procedure.
+Nobody will know, right?
+This is just something doctors and nurses recommend, but it doesn’t truly cause issues.

-If your child cannot tolerate not eating for eight hours or drinking for two hours, let your child’s nurse know so that the time for the operation can possibly be moved.
+If your child cannot tolerate not eating for eight hours or drinking for two hours, let your child’s nurse know when scheduling so that the time for the operation can possibly be moved.

+A Liquid Is a Liquid.
 Why Does It Matter What They Drink?
-Aren’t All Liquids the Same?

-No, milk is very different from apple juice, orange juice and water.
+Milk is very different from apple juice and water.
 It is made up of proteins, fats and carbohydrates and is more complex.
 It takes longer for the body to break down.
 Apple juice is mainly water and carbohydrates, which are easier for the body to digest.
-Orange juice has pulp which puts it in the same category as food.
+Orange juice has pulp, putting it in the same category as food.
 It is important to follow the rules of what to drink and when.
 If you are not sure, please call the hospital and find out if it is safe for your child to drink before their surgery.

-Does a Little Apple Sauce or Ice Cream to Take Their Medicines Count?
+Does a Little Apple Sauce or Ice Cream to Take Their Medicines Count as Food?

-Yes, please let the nurse know if your child takes medications with apple sauce or ice cream.
+Yes, it does.
+Please let the nurse know if your child takes medications with apple sauce or ice cream.
 The hospital staff may try to see if your child can take medicine with an apple juice slushy or administer it through an intravenous line while your child is asleep.

 What About Formula or Breast Milk with Thickener or Rice Cereal?

-Thickener or rice cereal are generally added due to reflux or other problems keeping formula down.
+A thickener or rice cereal is generally added to formula or breast milk due to reflux or other problems keeping formula down.
 Please let the nurse know if your child is on this supplement.
 You will not be able feed your child for longer times due to this supplement.

 The safety of your child is most important.
-It may be a problem and inconvenience to delay the procedure, but it is only due to safety concerns and making sure everything goes well during their procedure.
+It may be inconvenient to delay the procedure, but it is only due to safety concerns and making sure everything goes well during their procedure.

 Featured Expert